Foxinatel/COMS20012-Notes/csb.typ

 === 2000 Mafiaboy attacks (DDOS):
 - Multiple attacks that took down the websites of companies like Dell, E-Trade, eBay, and Yahoo
 - Mafiaboy built a network of bots by compromising university computer networks and using them for DDoS attacks
-- The effects of Mafiaboy’s attacks reached as far as the stock market and led to the creation of current cybercrime laws.
+- The effects of Mafiaboy's attacks reached as far as the stock market and led to the creation of current cybercrime laws.

 == Networking

-*Network Security:* This term refers to protection of networks and their service from unauthorized modification, destruction, or disclosure, and provision of assurance that the network performs its critical functions correctly and there are no harmful side effects
+*Network Security:* Protection of networks and their service from unauthorized modification, destruction, or disclosure, and provision of assurance that the network performs its critical functions correctly and there are no harmful side effects

 === Data routing in a network:
 #definitions(